anodyne/nova/README.md

 Last Update
 -----------
-19 February 2010
+22 February 2010

 Latest Updates
 --------------
-* fixed bug where the rank ajax menus always showed the default rank set (#75)
+* fixed bug with the install rank ajax menu where it wasn't passing the right information to the ajax method
+* fixed bug with the registration process in the install controller
+* updated the update controller with the registration code
-* updated the site settings page to use the form layout
+* updated the upgrade controller with the registration code
+* updated jquery to version 1.4.2
+* updated the 0.9.6 update file
-* updated the site settings page to handle rank selection better
+* updated the basic install data
+* added the uniform jquery plugin
+* added a javascript view for the upload index

 Changes in 0.9.6
 ----------------
 * added the 0.9.6 update file
 * added the new jquery ui css files
+* added the uniform jquery plugin
+* added a javascript view for the upload index
 * removed the old jquery ui css files
 * updated the install data
     * system info